 Once a format is selected, the student prepares the information necessary for a proposal meeting with the Graduate Committee.
-The student will send this information to the committee, along with their reading list, at least 2 weeks prior to a proposal meeting that all will attend.
+The student may seek and receive guidance from the research chair and/or committee members while preparing the proposal (i.e., during the preproposal stage).
+The student will send the proposal information to the committee, along with their reading list, at least 2 weeks prior to a proposal meeting that all will attend.
 The nature of the proposal meeting will depend on the exam format, but its purpose is to ensure that the committee unanimously finds the proposed activity and reading list acceptable for the comprehensive examination requirement.
 Please consult with your research chair for details about preparing for the comprehensive exam proposal meeting and the formal defense meeting.

 Once you select a format from the options outlined below and submit your initial proposal, you may not switch to a new format.
 For all format options, you will have one chance to make any revisions to your proposal that have been outlined by your committee.
 These revisions must be completed and submitted to your committee within two weeks following the proposal date, and you must schedule a committee meeting for two weeks after your submission.
-If the revisions are not approved by the committee, then the student will have to propose again at the next deadline.
-At that point, if the proposal is not approved by the committee at the next deadline, we will recommend to the graduate school that the student be dismissed from the program.
+If the revisions are not approved by the committee, then the student will have to propose a different project at the next deadline, following the same procedure just outlined.
+If the second proposal is not approved by the committee at the next deadline, we will recommend to the graduate school that the student be dismissed from the program.
 The timeline for having your comprehensive exam proposal submitted to your committee is as follows: